-Fuse’s kit is damage-heavy and focused on causing a ruckus.
-Mastering the explosives enthusiast can be a tricky task, but his skillset offers plenty of opportunities to bring the aggression to your opponents’ doorsteps—and even keep them right where you want them.
-Here's what you need to know to play Fuse.
+Fuse’s kit is all about causing a ruckus.
+What he lacks in mobility, he makes up for in area denial and sheer damage potential.
+Mastering the explosives enthusiast can be a tricky task, but his skillset offers plenty of opportunities to bring the aggression to your opponents’ doorsteps—and keep them right where you want them.

 Fuse’s skillset is explosive and aggressive, with considerable potential for area denial and direct damage to his enemies—especially when used in conjunction with his other abilities.

 One of the Motherlode’s main utilities is keeping enemies confined in one place and making them easy targets for the rest of Fuse’s kit.
 Idle enemies are susceptible to a barrage of frags, Arc Stars, or Fuse’s Knuckle Cluster.
-If they run, too, players can shoot the tactical straight into their path to get some easy damage ticks on the opponents.
+If they run, players can shoot the tactical straight into their path to get some easy damage ticks on the opponents.

-Since Fuse’s kit revolves around damage, any character who can mitigate it—either by blocking it or escaping it—can give him a run for his money.
+Because Fuse’s kit revolves around damage, any character who can mitigate it—either by blocking it or escaping it—can give him a run for his money.
 On the other hand, a team that complements those strengths can be a powerful force in the arena.

 Gibraltar and Bangalore are also good choices.
 Their ultimates call down an airstrike that can take out enemies inside the Motherlode’s area of effect.
-Bangalore’s smoke can also disrupt the enemy team’s vision—but, as with any smoke, it’s a double-edged sword.
+Bangalore’s smoke can also disrupt the enemy team’s vision, but as with any smoke, it’s a double-edged sword.

 Revenant’s Silence can disable invaluable enemy abilities, such as escapes or dome shields.
 Its small radius and two charges give the simulacrum more than enough power to hit enemies trapped inside the Motherlode and make sure they don’t go anywhere.

-Horizon’s Black Hole serves a similar purpose: it will physically restrain any targets caught in it and make them susceptible to a flurry of grenades or abilities, such as Caustic’s gas.
+Horizon’s Black Hole serves a similar purpose; it will physically restrain any targets caught in it and make them susceptible to a flurry of grenades or abilities, such as Caustic’s gas.
 Bold players can also throw the Black Hole at the edge of the Motherlode to pull nearby enemies into the fire.